faizan-ahmad5/faizan-ahmad5/README.md

 # Faizan Ahmad Khan

-Hi, I’m **Faizan Ahmad Khan**, a third-semester Computer Science student pursuing my Bachelor's degree at UET Peshawar, with a focus on **Full-Stack Web Development**.
+Hi, I’m **Faizan Ahmad Khan**, a fourth-semester Computer Science student pursuing my Bachelor's degree at UET Peshawar, with a focus on **Full-Stack Web Development**.
 Over the past year, I have developed skills in **HTML5, CSS3, Bootstrap 5, Tailwind CSS, JavaScript**, and **React.js**.
 Currently, I’m expanding my backend knowledge with **Node.js, Express.js**, and **MongoDB**, working towards becoming a full-stack developer.

 I’m looking to collaborate on innovative projects in the web development and tech industry.